-We use out partner level Fitbit API access to bring in data from all Fitbit devices you connect to Fitabase.
 Once you connect a device to Fitabase, we are able to bring in that device's data as soon as the wearable service makes it available to us.
 This usually happens immediately after the device syncs.
 Typically, our customers will have their participants use the associated wearable mobile app to sync their device.
-In some instances participants can use the Fitbit Connect desktop/laptop software to sync their devices if they do not have access to a smartphone or tablet.
+In some instances, participants can use desktop/laptop software to sync their devices if they do not have access to a smartphone or tablet.

 How long do the batteries last?
 Will my participants have to charge their device?

 Fitbit: Most device batteries will last between 4-7 days, depending on the model.
 The exception is the Fitbit Zip, which uses a replaceable coin cell battery that can last up to six months.
 To learn more about battery life for Fitbit devices please visit this help page at Fitbit.com.

 How accurate are wearables?
 Can they be used for research?

 Wearables and activity trackers have been used in hundreds of research studies in many different populations.
 They been shown to be valid tools for measuring many different aspects of health, including physical activity, heart rate, and sleep.

-We invite you to use our extensive Fitabase Research Library to search through the over 400 published studies, protocols, and methodology papers that mention using Fitbit devices.
+We invite you to use our extensive Fitabase Research Library to search through the hundreds of published studies, protocols, and methodology papers that mention using Fitbit or Garmin devices.